-However, finding a restaurant willing to offer an off menu item is not that easy.
+However, finding a restaurant willing to offer an off-menu item is not that easy.
 Restaurant chains are big bureaucracies.
 They do not offer anything without going through a lot of procedures.
 For independent restaurants, the chef has to be confident enough to offer something not tested before.

 We were lucky that the chef of Grind Bistro and Cafe at The Net Park was up to the challenge.

-We contacted a few restaurants that are known for their burgers ahead of time, and gave an all-in budget of P500 per head.
-We were very happy that Grind Bistro and Cafe accepted our challenge, so that the Off Menu Gourmand Club could have our first gathering,
+We contacted a few restaurants that are known for their burgers ahead of time and gave an all-in budget of P500 per head.
+We were very happy that Grind Bistro and Cafe accepted our challenge so that the Off Menu Gourmand Club could have our first gathering,

 There were only three of us at the restaurant on November 28, 2017, but that did not take away the excitement of trying something new and unique, as in no one else who had walked into that restaurant had ever tried it!

 The brioche, which is a sweet and buttery bread, was firm but not hard, and not too sweet.
 All the ingredients inside the burger had the flavor that they were supposed to have, and yet they worked very well together.
-The beef patty was succulent, the mushroom slices were umami, and the gongozola cheese was mild yet had the distinct flavor of blue cheese.
+The beef patty was succulent, the mushroom slices were umami, and the gorgonzola cheese was mild yet had the distinct flavor of blue cheese.
 It was blue cheese without the aggressiveness of ordinary blue cheese that often turn some people off.
 The soy ketchup was not too salty.
 It added just the right amount of saltiness to the whole burger.

 It was a satisfying burger that had tons of flavor, all balanced and worked well together.
 For those of us who liked to keep our hands dry after eating a burger, we were even happier since this fantastic beast was juicy but not drippy.

-Photo above: open faced rye bread pastrami sandwich; inset: chef Steven Carl
+Photo above: Open-faced rye bread pastrami sandwich; inset: Chef Steven Carl

-The star of the open faced rye bread pastrami sandwich had to be the pastrami.
-It was slices of well-cooked high grade beef that piled on top of a thick beef patty.
+The star of the open-faced rye bread pastrami sandwich had to be the pastrami.
+It was slices of well-cooked high-grade beef that piled on top of a thick beef patty.
 In a hurry to try it, unfortunately, we did not take a very good photo of the sandwich.
 Just believe us when we say that it was the best pastrami burger that we ever had.